dask/dask/docs/source/index.rst

 Dask
 ====

-Dask  is a simple task scheduling system that breaks up large computations into many small ones.
+Dask is a simple task scheduling system that uses directed acyclic graphs (DAGs) of tasks to break up large computations into many small ones.
-The word "dask" comes from a combination of "DAG" (for directed acyclic graph) and "task."

 **Dask enables parallel computing** through task scheduling and blocked algorithms.
 This allows developers to write complex parallel algorithms and execute them